wazuh/wazuh-qa/docs/tests/integration/test_api/test_config/test_max_upload_size/test_max_upload_size.md

 ## Expected behavior

-- Fail if 200 code is returned when body is bigger than `max_upload_size`.
+- Fail if 200 code is returned when the body is bigger than `max_upload_size`.
-- Fail if 413 code is returned when body is smaller than `max_upload_size`.
+- Fail if 413 code is returned when the body is smaller than `max_upload_size`.

 ## Code documentation